philc/sheetkeys/README.md

 ## SheetKeys - The Hacker's Spreadsheet

-Sheetkeys is a Chrome extension which adds powerful keyboard navigation shortcuts to Google Sheets, in the spirit of the Vim text editor.
+SheetKeys is a browser extension which adds powerful keyboard shortcuts to Google Sheets, in the spirit of the Vim text editor.
 It's written by one of the authors of [Vimium](https://github.com/philc/vimium).

 [Watch the demo video here](https://www.youtube.com/watch?v=aUgHj2qrXe4).